adambuczek/adambuczek.github.io/src/blog/building-vue-apps-in-vue-app.md

 ## Summary

+Web app building web app is ready.
+Although it lacks polish I can now create a simplistic web pages from parts I prepared earlier.
+The modules are also uncomplicated and lack interactivity but remember that we have whole functionality of Vue 2 to work with — this fact lets us create a system as robust as needed to be used with no knowledge of web development.

-Next time I am going to build a Node backend that uses a custom webpack configuration to process JSON data into standalone websites.
+Next time I am going to build a Node backend that uses a custom webpack configuration to process JSON data into standalone websites and serve a preview.